Pre-call planning template for sales teams

 There’s no doubt that planning is essential for every business activity.
 In fact, many enterprises are said to miss the equivalent of even 10% of annual sales due to lost opportunities that stem from poor planning.

 Pre-call planning falls into this category as well.
 Basically, if your sales agents don’t do their homework, they might simply miss out on business opportunities.
-Luckily, this is easy to fix with a pre-call planning template for your sales team.
+Luckily, this is easy to fix with a pre-call planning template for your sales team, said Jared Williams, director of marketing at Essay Tigers.

 What is pre-call planning in the first place?